 Fall Harvest Charcuterie Board is filled with all the bounty of autumn!
 I’ll show you exactly what types of cheese, crackers, meats, and extras to buy for your cheeseboard and how to assemble the whole thing so it’s the effortless star of the show for all your fall gatherings and holidays!

 If you haven’t made a charcuterie or cheese board before, first let me tell you that it’s super easy!
 I’ll break down each category (cheese, crackers, etc.) to ensure you cover a variety of flavors + textures.
+The whole thing screams fall.
 Let’s dive in!

 - Celebration Worthy – A fall cheese board like this is stunning, and full of fall flavors, making it the perfect appetizer to bring to any occasion!

 - No Bake – The best part about this is that there’s absolutely no cooking or baking required whatsoever, but it’s still full of seasonal flavors.

 - Customizable – Charcuterie boards are completely customizable to whatever dietary needs or preferences you have.